machampagne/BotTracker/README.md

 Additional info:
-I wrote BotTracker for my own needs but people ask me to make it public - so I put it online.
+I forked BotTracker Original Project for my own needs - so I put it online.
 It's free to use and I will support it as long as I can spend the time.
-But I will *not* activate a donation button.
-If someone is paying money, I feel like I have to support him.
+I can provide paid support if you expect a rushed fix or mod.

 I want to work on this plugin because I want to and not because I have to.
 I hope you can unterstand that.

 ## Installation / Update